Over the course of your 11 months of service, your benefits will include:

 AmeriCorps member responsibilities and work environments will shift during periods of school closure such as spring breaks or teacher prep days.
 The most common scenario during these times is for AmeriCorps members to serve at the local City Year office, using these days as service preparation, training and professional development, and team building days.

 Every AmeriCorps member can request up to 12 days of pre-planned time off.
 These can be used as needed for personal reasons such as sick days, doctor’s appointments, religious observance and grad school or job interviews etc. Use of these days must be approved by the AmeriCorps member’s direct manager ahead of time.

 Segal Education Award

-As a member of the federal AmeriCorps program, you are eligible to earn the Segal Education Award (valued at $6,195) at the completion of your service year, which can go toward pursuing further education or to pay off existing, qualified student loans.
+As a member of the federal AmeriCorps program, you are eligible to earn the Segal Education Award (valued at $6,495) at the completion of your service year, which can go toward pursuing further education, to to pay off existing, qualified student loans or educational travel.
 Additionally, over 100 colleges and universities nationwide augment the Segal Education Award in some way, including matching your award amount (see the complete list of institutions who will match your award), waived registration fees, course credits, or service scholarships.